Lusito/pixlcam/docs/guide/influenced-camera.md

 ## Adding and Removing Cues

-In addition to aim influences, which are relative to the target, we also have cues, which are positioned absolutely in the world.
+In addition to target influences, which are relative to the target, we also have cues, which are positioned absolutely in the world.
 Cues attract the camera away from the target and affect both position and zoom level of the camera.
 The closer you get to a cue, the more it takes control of the camera.

 To add a cue, call [addCue](../api/classes/InfluencedCamera.md#addcue) and to remove it, call [removeCue](../api/classes/InfluencedCamera.md#removecue) or [removeAllCues](../api/classes/InfluencedCamera.md#removeallcues) to remove all cues in one go.